 COVID-19 (Coronavirus) Business Support

-Mitchell Shire businesses are subject to Third Step Restrictions.
+Mitchell Shire businesses are subject to Last Step Restrictions.

 The outbreak of COVID-19 (Coronavirus) is causing economic disruption in many sectors across Mitchell Shire.
 We recognise the affect that the current COVID-19 situation is having on businesses and we are committed to supporting our business community in any way we can.